A group of people in business attire who each hold key roles during a public company audit

 An EDGAR agent helps companies file electronically through EDGAR Online Filing System.
 As part of their role, they can help process and convert the original financial documents from a company into EDGAR-compatible formats for the SEC.
 An EDGAR agency can also troubleshoot any problems that may arise during or after submitting those documents.

-5. Publicly Registered Accounting Firm
+5. Publicly Registered Accounting Firm (External Auditor)

-Your Public Company Audit
+Supporting Your Public Company Audit with SOX 404 Compliance Efforts

 A successful PCAOB audit requires collaboration between several key players—including legal counsel, independent CPAs, EDGAR Agents, SEC representatives, and members of the board itself—all working together toward one common goal: protecting investors’ interests through accurate financial reporting from publicly held businesses.